owkin/fedpydeseq2-datasets/README.md

-# Datasets organisation
+# FedPyDESeq2 datasets

+This repository complements [FedPyDESeq2](https://github.com/owkin/fedpydeseq2), by providing scripts to download and preprocess the
+[TCGA](https://www.cancer.gov/tcga) data used in the FedPyDESeq2 preprint.

-This directory contains the data, assets and scripts necessary to:
+More precisely, it contains the data, assets and scripts necessary to:
 - download the raw data necessary to run the tests and experiments, when not available in the repository, in the `download_data` directory;
 - open the data when performing a Substra experiment in the `assets` directory;
 - store the data in the `data` directory.

+## Installation

+You can install the package from PyPI using the following command:

+`pip install fedpydeseq2-datasets`

 ## Data download